wrkstrm/common-shell/Sources/CommonShell/CommonShell.docc/QuickStart.md

 print(res.iterations, res.averageMS)
 ```

-## CLI: Invocation JSON + flags
+## CLI: CommandInvocation JSON + flags

-Use the `common-shell-cli` to execute a codable `Invocation` from JSON.
+Use the `common-shell-cli` to execute a codable `CommandInvocation` from JSON.
 The CLI accepts:

 - ``--runner-kind`` to choose `auto|subprocess|foundation|tscbasic`
 - ``--instrumentation-key`` to select an instrumentation sink (e.g., `noop`)